Olle Schmidt: Political career

-During the 1980s Olle Schmidt was politically active in the local politics of the City of Malmö.
-He sat in the local medical board, the social welfare board, the municipal government and the City Council.
-Between 1991-1994 he was a member of the Swedish Riksdag.
-Upon finishing his mandate, Schmidt returned to local and regional politics where he was significant in the transformation of Scania from a county to a region, which is today known as Region Skåne.
+During the 1980s Schmidt was politically active in the local politics of the City of Malmö.
+He sat in the local medical board, the social welfare board, the municipal government and the city council.
+From 1991 to 1994 he was a member of the Swedish Riksdag.
+Upon finishing his mandate, Schmidt returned to local and regional politics, where he was significant in the transformation of Scania from a county to a region, which is today known as Region Skåne.

 In 1999, Schmidt's friend and political colleague Marit Paulsen encouraged him to stand for election to the European Parliament.
 During his first mandate, Schmidt engaged with the issues of human rights, immigration and refugee policies, equality and above all economic governance.

-Olle Schmidt lost his seat in European Parliament in the 2004 election and was replaced by Maria Carlshamre.
-After his defeat, Olle Schmidt worked for the nationwide organization of the Liberal Party, until returning to European Parliament in 2006 as Cecilia Malmström was appointed minister to the EU.
+Schmidt lost his seat in European Parliament in the 2004 election and was replaced by Maria Carlshamre.
+After his defeat, Schmidt worked for the nationwide organization of the Liberal Party, until returning to the European Parliament in 2006 as Cecilia Malmström was appointed minister to the EU.
 As of then, Schmidt sits on the European Parliament's Committee on Economic and Monetary Affairs as vice coordinator for the Liberal group in the parliament (ALDE).
 He also sits as a substitute in the Committee on the Internal Market and Consumer Protection, as well as the Committee on Budget Control.

 He is a member of the Temporary Committee on the alleged use of European countries by the CIA for the transport and illegal detention of prisoners and a member of the delegation for relations with Croatia.
-Olle Schmidt has also been prolific in his role as a member and coordinator of the joint parliamentary assembly between the EU and the ACP-countries.
+Schmidt has also been prolific in his role as a member and coordinator of the ACP–EU Joint Parliamentary Assembly.

-In the European Parliament Olle Schmidt has taken a keen interest in the issues of khat, customs duty, economics and financial legislation, entrepreneurship and protection of personal integrity.
+In the European Parliament Schmidt has taken a keen interest in the issues of khat, customs duty, economics and financial legislation, entrepreneurship and protection of personal integrity.
 He is also one of the firmest proponents of a Swedish membership in the Eurozone.
-Olle Schmidt has also involved himself actively in the case of the imprisonment of Swedish journalist Dawit Isaak in Eritrea, and has helped garner Swedish and European attention for his unlawful imprisonment.
+Schmidt has also involved himself actively in the case of the imprisonment of Swedish journalist Dawit Isaak in Eritrea, and has helped garner Swedish and European attention for his unlawful imprisonment.

 For a long time, Olle Schmidt was a member of the Liberal People's Party Executive in Sweden, a mission he left during 2013.
-He has also been a part of the party leadership, and is active in Liberals International as well as holding a position as vice president of the ALDE party.
+He has also been a part of the party leadership, and is active in Liberals International as well as holding the position of vice president of the ALDE party.